Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 The installation of lidar2dems itself is straightforward, as it only consists of a Python library and some scripts.
 However, there are several required dependencies that need a more manual process.
 These installation notes are for Ubuntu 14.04, but should work for most debian-based linux systems.

+## Easy Install
-An easy-install.sh script is available in the repository.
-Download it from here and run it in a temporary working directory (it can be deleted afterward).
+For Ubuntu machines, save the [easy-install.sh](_includes/easy-install.sh) script run it in a temporary working directory (it can be deleted afterward).
 If the easy install process is sucessful, you can disregard the rest of these installation notes.

+The easy-install script installs all the necessary dependencies that are available from repositories.
+It also downloads the source for other packages, compiles, and installs them.
+Use the easy-install.sh script to customize for your own machine.

-## Installing Dependencies
+## Manual Install
-Some of the dependencies can be easily installed via the Ubuntu packaging tool (apt), while others aren't available in such form and must be compiled from the source code.

 ### Dependencies from packages
 Some dependencies are available via repositories, or the Ubuntu GIS repository.
+Some of the dependencies can be easily installed via the Ubuntu packaing tool from the main repositories or the Ubuntu GIS repository

 ~~~~
 $ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
-$ sudo apt-get install git cmake g++ libboost-all-dev libgdal1-dev libeigen3-dev libflann-dev libopenni-dev libvtk5.8-qt4 libqhull-dev qt-sdk libvtk5-qt4-dev libpcap-dev python-vtk libvtk-java python-numpy libgeotiff-dev
+$ sudo apt-get install git cmake g++ libboost-all-dev libgdal1-dev libeigen3-dev libflann-dev libopenni-dev libvtk5.8-qt4 libqhull-dev qt-sdk libvtk5-qt4-dev libpcap-dev python-vtk libvtk-java python-numpy libgeotiff-dev python-setuptools swig swig2.0
 ~~~~

 ### Dependencies from source
-These are dependencies that must be built from source code, and are available on GitHub.
+These are dependencies that must be built from source code, and are available on GitHub., while others aren't available in such form and must be compiled from the source code.

 **Running CMake**: Several of the programs below use cmake which works in a standard fashion across platforms.
 The best approach is to create an out-of-source build, meaning that a build directory is created somewhere other than the source directory.
 Follow the steps below for any source that utilizes cmake for building.